 Table of Contents

-As the end of another business year approaches, it is common practice to evaluate results, accomplishments, goals achieved and missed, key lessons to apply in the future, and personal lessons learned.
+At critical times throughout the year or at the end of a cycle, it is common practice to evaluate results, accomplishments, goals achieved and missed, key lessons to apply in the future, and personal lessons learned.
 HR often assesses established and repeatable processes through comments and feedback and evaluates standard metrics such as cost-per-hire, merit pay budget distribution, hours of learning delivered, total hires, and employee inquiries handled.
 While those provide insights into how well or efficiently HR processes ran, they tell us less about the state of the business.
 We take the position at Wowledge that assessing the business impact of HR is crucial to being business-aligned.

-That said, the most desired role of being a business-driving function with a proverbial “seat at the table” requires assessing the business impact of HR on the organization's operational mission, objectives, and outcomes.
-Generating such insights can enable an HR team to be a credible business partner, optimize its investments and intervention designs, and offer more objective decision support to leaders and managers across the organization.
-As a result, assessing the business impact of HR requires that those HR metrics be combined and analyzed with business outcome data to determine HR interventions' effect on the business.
+That said, the most desired role is that of a business-driving function with a proverbial “seat at the table,” which requires assessing the business impact of HR on the organization's operational mission, objectives, and outcomes.
+Generating such insights can enable an HR team to serve as a credible business partner, optimize its investments and intervention designs, and provide more objective decision support to leaders and managers across the organization.
+As a result, assessing the business impact of HR requires combining HR metrics with business outcome data to determine the effect of HR interventions on the business.

 The proof is clear and yet challenges exist in assessing the business impact of HR

-Despite the common thread that HR analytic capabilities need to catch up to what business leaders want and need, there is a substantial body of evidence that supports the ability of HR to drive (directly or indirectly) business results.
+Despite the common thread that HR analytic capabilities need to catch up with what business leaders want and need, there is a substantial body of evidence supporting HR's ability to drive (directly or indirectly) business results.
 For example, Gallup has reported that HR’s focus on tracking and improving employee engagement significantly influences organizational success, improving enterprise sales, profitability, financial, customer, retention, safety, quality, and shrinkage measures.
-Similarly, a focus on employee experience (EX) has been equally connected to significant enhancements in innovations, customer satisfaction, revenue and profitability, quality, shrinkage, and operating expenses.
+Similarly, a focus on employee experience (EX) has been associated with significant improvements in innovation, customer satisfaction, revenue and profitability, quality, shrinkage, and operating expenses.

 Further evidence comes from studies demonstrating the power of a robust learning and development culture on earnings, profitability, innovation, and total return to shareholders (TRS).
 Aligning employee goals with the larger organization's objectives leads to significantly higher performance.
 The most robust HR and culture-driving practices deliver substantially higher shareholder returns.

 However, “seeing is believing” and “perceptions rule.”
 Sadly, the perceptions of leadership appear to be stuck in their own experiences and lack of awareness.
-For example, a recent study revealed that only 27% of executives think HR can impact revenue growth (vs. 53% of HR executives).
+For example, a recent study found that only 27% of executives believe HR can impact revenue growth (compared with 53% of HR executives).
 Similarly, business leaders are highly skeptical about HR’s impact on cost savings (27%), customer satisfaction (30%), and product or service quality (28%).
 Only 61% of C-Suite leaders believe that HR can impact employee productivity.
 Without leadership’s confidence in the basis for and value of HR’s consulting and advice, the uphill battle for credibility and business decision-support status will continue.

 What needs to change?